-People in Workforce Australia Online can contact the Digital Services Contact Centre to help with the cost of certain items to find and start a job, or to move for a new job.
+People in Workforce Australia Online can request help with the cost of certain items to find and start a job, or to move for a new job.
 The type and amount of support you can get depends on your circumstances.